Instagram is what I mainly use to keep you guys up-to-date, but feel free to follow me on any of those social media platforms below as well

 That was also the time when he taught me how to maintain a knife including sharpening it.

 It was some years later, when I moved out and had to make my own meals, where I started to develop a deeper interest in kitchen knives.

 After I finished my apprenticeship as a truck mechanic, I got to work in a small smithy as a blacksmith for 7 Years.
-That was where I acquired important knowledge in forging.
-It was there where I started to forge my first kitchen knives.
-Some time later, after investing in a few essential tools like a temperature controlled kiln and my water cooled belt grinder, I was happy with the quality of the knives I made and started offering them for sale.
+I acquired important knowledge about forging and it was there where I started to forge my first kitchen knives.
+Some time later, after investing in a few essential tools, like a temperature controlled kiln and my water cooled belt grinder, I was happy with the quality of the knives I made at the time and started offering them for sale.

-A collection of Knives I've made.
-Click on the Pictures for detailed Information.
+An example collection of knives I've made.
+Click on the pictures for detailed information.

 HOW TO ORDER

 Most of my knives are custom-made to order.